DaveBenham/VenomModules/README.md

 - **Retriggered LFO one shot** (pink)
 - **Gated LFO one shot** (purple)

-In 0 Hz carrier mode the oscillator is stalled, and requires linear FM input or phase CV input to produce a signal.
+In 0 Hz carrier mode the oscillator is stalled if there is no bias, and requires linear FM input or phase CV input to produce a signal.
 Some of the controls and inputs have alternate behavior in this mode (labeled in an alternate color).
+Exponential FM has no effect unless the bias is non-zero.

 Phase distortion synthesis can be explored via the 0 Hz carrier mode.
 Setting the phase input attenuator to 40% will cause a 10V phasor change to exactly produce one wave cycle.
 The smoothest results will be achieved if all anti-aliasing is disabled for both the driving phasor, as well as the VCO Lab in 0 Hz carrier mode.
 For VCO Lab this means turning oversampling off, and disabling DPW anti-alias suppression.